-Counsellors, who can also hold the title as a therapist, are people who are life advising and coaching practitioners.
+A Counsellor, who can also hold the title as a therapist, are people who are life advising and coaching practitioners.
 They work with clients to help them identify their goals, aspirations, potential and come up with viable solutions to problems that cause them emotional distress.
-They are great at growing communication, coping, self-esteem, and promoting positive behavior.
-Some are general counsellors, while there are others who specialise in certain areas such as depression, marriage, or children.
+They are great at growing communication, coping, self-esteem, and promoting positive behaviour.
+Some counsellors work more generally over a wide range of issues, while there are others who specialise in certain areas such as depression, relationship problems, or children.
 Keep in mind that some counsellors offer non-licensed services, so make sure you find someone who is accredited by the British Association for Counselling and Psychotherapy (BACP) or United Kingdom Council for Psychotherapy (UKCP).

 To break it down into an easy to read list for you to absorb, in a nutshell:

-- Counsellors help you figure out and organise your problems and come up with healthy solutions to solve them.
+- A counsellor help you figure out and organise your problems and come up with healthy solutions to solve them.
 They work well with addressing issues you are currently facing so you can move forward to a better future.

 - Do not have the same extensive educational requirements or clinical licensing as other forms of therapy.
 They must at least have a diploma level training (2 years), but many can hold degrees (3 years) and masters (a total of 5 years training).